LE Audio Stack

 Github project

 LE Audio in Zephyr has its own Github project available at https://github.com/orgs/zephyrproject-rtos/projects/26.
 The project is mostly automated, and the LE Audio contributors almost only rely on the automated workflows to present the state of development.
 Anyone is able to pick any of the open issues and work on it.
-If you cannot assign the issue to youself, please leave a comment in the issue itself or ping the Discord channel for help.
+If you cannot assign the issue to yourself, please leave a comment in the issue itself or ping the Discord channel for help.

 Bluetooth SIG errata for LE Audio